brandur/sorg/content/nanoglyphs-drafts/029-path-of-madness.md

 ## Predestination (#predestination)

-I've gotten into more than one argument over the years with apologists who posit that at scale, there's no alternative to a slow, multi-day test suite -- that Oracle's sordid situation is inevitable for any company interested in growth.
+I've gotten into more than one argument over the years with slow-code apologists who posit that at scale, there's no alternative to a slow, multi-day test suite -- that Oracle's sordid situation is inevitable for any company interested in growth.
 I don't buy it, and neither should you.

 To make my case, I'm going to fall back to my old, reliable friend, Postgres.
 Like Oracle, it's a relational database, and has by almost all objective and subjective standards, now surpassed Oracle in speed and features for everything that matters.
 Like Oracle, it's also written in C. Like Oracle, it has a build farm for changes to be checked in the cloud.